About Cristian Bucur | Portrait Photographer in Mexico City

 Before 2020, I’d never done studio portraits.
 I didn’t worry about my lack of experience in this area of photography.
 Instead, I dove right in and started taking headshots.
 This experience gave me a chance to work with various light modifiers and reflective surfaces.
 Unlike other genres I was familiar with, studio work allowed me complete control over what happened with the light and shadows I captured.
 I didn’t want to stop with headshots, and being a dog owner, pet photography seemed like the next natural step.
 I didn’t limit myself to dogs, either.
 I’ve photographed a snake, a budgerigar (a small Australian parakeet), and a rabbit, and I look forward to adding to that list.

-Having taken thousands of photos all over the world, I would love to take photos of you in BGC or the surrounding areas.
+Having taken thousands of photos all over the world, I would love to take photos of you in Mexico City or the surrounding areas.
 If you also feel compelled to seek out the perfect image, be it in a family portrait, an individual portrait, a christening, or a business presentation, let’s collaborate on your dream.

 Worked for:

-Finnish Embassy in Seoul, published article here.
+The Finnish Embassy in Seoul published work in this article here.

 Swedish Chamber of Commerce in South Korea